 The general reserve is distributable only upon a resolution of the shareholders at the Annual General Meeting.
-No transfer was made during the year 2020 by the shareholders of the Company.
+During the year a transfer of BD 1 was made to general reserve by one of the Group Companies, which is reflected in these financial statements.